dream11/kong-advanced-router/docs/index.md

 ## Caveats

- 1. All upstream_url endpoints mentioned in propositions_json should ideally have the same request signature.
-If not, clients need to implement the response handling logic.
+ 1. All `upstream_url` endpoints mentioned in `propositions_json` should ideally have the same request and response signature.
+If response signature is different, clients need to implement the response handling logic.
  2. The plugin does not parse the request body so the data required to create the intermediate HTTP call must be present in the query string or headers of incoming requests.
  3. `proposition_json` cannot have conditions with comparision to `null`.
  4. Be very careful of the responses you want to cache in memory.
 Data that is not frequently changing and is common across all users is a good usecase for caching.
 It saves an extra hop (intermediate HTTP call) by reading the response from cache.